Who we are

 RWF’s mission is to promote peace, unity and hope by leading the LGBTQ movement in participating in humanitarian relief efforts.

 RWF's aim is to promote world peace, unity and hope by helping people in need while increasing positive visibility of the LGBTQ movement.
 RWF serves those most in need, regardless of race, religion, political belief or sexual orientation.

 Empowerment - RWF supports programs that foster rapid independence, self-reliance and self-determination while respecting cultural and community traditions.

 Sustainability - RWF supports programs that can endure beyond Rainbow World Fund's involvement.

 Peacemaking - RWF supports programs that promote tolerance and understanding of differences among people and cultures.

 Measurable Impact - RWF supports programs that demonstrate consistent positive impact.

 A psychiatric social worker specializing in trauma recovery and HIV/AIDS case management.
 Cotter practices in San Francisco, California.
-Cotter has worked in the HIV/AIDS and LGBT civil rights fields since 1987.
+Cotter has worked in the HIV/AIDS and LGBTQ civil rights fields since 1987.

 Michael Gray - Treasurer

-Education: Baccalaureate of Science, Accounting, Santa Clara University, 1977; Masters of Science, Taxation, Golden Gate University, 1983.
+Education: Bachelor of Science, Accounting, Santa Clara University, 1977; Masters of Science, Taxation, Golden Gate University, 1983.